Sebastián González: International goals

-International goals

 Personal life

 González is the nephew of the Chilean former international footballer Francisco Chamaco Valdés, a historical player of Colo-Colo.
 Due to the nickname of his uncle, he is known as Chamagol.

 Post retirement

 González has worked in different radio and TV media, such as Radio La Clave, Canal del Fútbol (CDF) and ADN Radio.

 He graduated as a Sport Manager.
-In 2021, he was in charge of Deportes Iberia as Sports Director.
+In 2021, he was in charge of Deportes Iberia as sports director.
 In 2022 he assumed the charge of Sports Manager of Deportes Recoleta.